A Hong Kong journalist's 'survivor's guilt' amid media clampdown | DW | 25.01.2022

 Nothing affected Anita more than the forced closures of some of Hong Kong's most prominent media outlets since June 2021

-Anita can still vividly recall the traumatized feeling that she had when she saw notifications about news from Hong Kong on her phone in the early months of her life in Taiwan.
+Anita can still vividly recall the feeling of traumatization that she had when she saw notifications about news from Hong Kong on her phone in the early months of her life in Taiwan.

-"I tried to escape from the news about Hong Kong because I was traumatized by what happened to Apple Daily," she said while drinking a cup of latte in a coffee shop in downtown Taipei.
+"I tried to escape from the news about Hong Kong because I was traumatized by what happened to Apple Daily," she said while drinking a coffee at a cafe in downtown Taipei.
 "Even if I wanted to read about Hong Kong, I would choose news about sports or entertainment."

-Fearing for the safety of her family and herself, she asked not to reveal her last name.
+Fearing for the safety of her family and herself, she asked that DW not use her last name.

 During her short stint as a journalist in Hong Kong, she had witnessed the dramatic change that her hometown was going through.

 Apple Daily was forced to close down after police froze $2.3 million (€2 million) of its assets and raided its office.
-Several of its executives, including founder Jimmy Lai, were arrested and charged under the National Security Law (NSL).
+Several of its executives, including founder Jimmy Lai, were arrested and charged under the National Security Law.

-Then, in December 2021, authorities went after another prominent pro-democracy online media, the Stand News, arresting several of its top executives and freezing its assets.
-The operation also forced Stand News to close down.
+Then in December 2021, authorities went after another prominent pro-democracy online media outlet, Stand News, arresting several of its top executives and freezing its assets.
+Stand News was also forced to shut down.

-Days after the outlet's forced closure, Citizen News, one of the few remaining independent media outlets in Hong Kong, also ceased operations, citing the closure of Stand News as the main reason.
+Days after this closure, Citizen News, one of the few remaining independent media outlets in Hong Kong, also ceased operations, citing the closure of Stand News as the main reason.

-The incidents left Anita deeply traumatized, as she wondered where she could get "real news" from Hong Kong in the future.
+The incidents left Anita wondering where she could get "real news" from Hong Kong in the future.
 "I felt really sad about the situation," she told DW.

 "Everything was deleted from the websites, YouTube channels and social media accounts of these media outlets soon after they ceased operations.
 All the great reports were wiped off the internet.
 It's like a part of Hong Kong's history has been taken away," she added.